mknox88/Getting_Cleaning_Data/README.md

 Course project for Coursera Getting and Cleaning Data class

+## Overview:
+This project includes a script ('run_analysis.R') to prepare a tidy data set from data collected from the accelerometers of the Samsung Galaxy S smartphone downloaded from the course website.
+The data collected is a series of measurements from 30 subjects performing various activities, including laying, sitting, standing, walking, walking upstairs, and walking downstairs.

+The CodeBook.md file describes the variables and transformations used to create this tidy data set

 ## Inputs:
 This script assumes the following input data files are in the current working directory (and 'test' and 'train' subdirectories of the current working directory):
 - activity_labels.txt